 - the testicle may come to lie higher in the scrotum

-- damage to the tube that carries sperm
+- damage to the vas

 How soon will my child recover?

-Your child should be able to go home the same day or the day after.
+They should be able to go home the same day or the day after.

 Your doctor will tell you when your child can return to school.
+This is usually after 5 to 7 days.

 An inguinal hernia is a common condition.
 It is caused by the contents of the abdomen pushing down towards the scrotum or labia.
 If left untreated, an inguinal hernia can cause serious complications.